REAL Older Women Are Reverent, Self-controlled, Teachers

 Real older women bless any community or organization when they live as God asks.
 That means they are teaching good things.
-The distinction between older and younger in Titus chapter 2 may be about physical age or spiritual maturity.
+The distinction between older and younger in Titus 2 may be based on physical age or spiritual maturity.

 Are You An Older or Younger Woman?

 Before making a final decision, here is another question: Does your life demonstrate what is listed in the young women category?
-Reread the list because some items are more difficult for a woman, especially with what the world tells you.
+Please reread the list, as some items may be more challenging for women, especially given the messages the world conveys.
 It is only possible to be loving, virtuous, and submissive when you walk with and rely on the Spirit of the Lord.

 God does not ask you to do those things perfectly, but are those words foundational elements in your life as a woman?
 If yes, continue your learning process and be ready to help other women apply those critical elements to their lives.